iliang33/java-album-review-app/README.md

-# Album/Single Review Application
+# Album Review Application

 ## What it does

-This is an application that allows one to organize and track their thoughts on albums **and/or** singles they have listened to.
+This is an application that allows one to organize and track their thoughts on **albums** they have listened to.

 ## Who will use it

-Anyone that wishes to have a place to keep track of their album and/or singles in an easy and organized way.
+Anyone that wishes to have a place to keep track of their album reviews in an easy and organized way.

 ## Why it is of interest to me